PythonCharmers/python-future/docs/faq.rst

 currently being used to help with porting 800,000 lines of Python 2 code in `Sage <http://sagemath.org>`_ to Python 2/3.

-Currently ``python-future`` has 920+ unit tests.
-Many of these are straight from the Python 3.3 test suite.
+Currently ``python-future`` has 990+ unit tests.
+Many of these are straight from the Python 3.3 and 3.4 test suites.

 In general, the ``future`` package itself is in good shape, whereas the ``futurize`` script for automatic porting is incomplete and imperfect.